znuny/Znuny4OTRS-QuickClose/doc/en/feature.md

 # Functionality

-This package enables the "Quick Close" feature in ticket action row (where you already have "note, pending, close, ...") and in the 'M' and 'L' mode of the queue, service and status view.
-With it you can close a ticket without having to leave a note.
+This package enables the "quick close" feature in the ticket action menu and in the 'M' and 'L' view of the queue, service and status.
+With this you can close a ticket without having to leave a note.